 Q: Can you get a recipe for me?

-A: Unfortunately, that’s extremely difficult if it’s a recipe from a pastry shop, restaurant, bakery, or bread bakery, it’s likely that the recipe is scaled to make more than the average home baker could handle.
+A: Unfortunately, that’s extremely difficult if it’s a recipe from a pastry shop, restaurant, bakery, or bread bakery, because it’s likely that the recipe is scaled to make more than the average home baker could handle.
 And it’s a lot of work scaling down and re-testing a recipe, using equipment that’s available for home cooks.
-My best advice is to contact the bakery or other venue, directly, and asking them if they can assist you.
+(I recently scaled down a recipe that called for 800 egg whites, for example!)
+My best advice is to contact the bakery or other venue directly, and asking them if they can assist you.

 Q: Can you help me develop a dessert or ice cream recipe?